-What We Like: Nonstick surface, BPA-free, dishwasher-safe, doubles as a colander
+What We Love: Nonstick surface, BPA-free, dishwasher-safe, doubles as a colander

-If you prefer to cook without added fat but want a time-saving option, a microwavable food steamer is a sound compromise — no oil is needed and food is ready within minutes.
-These are a great way to save time when only one aspect of your dish needs quick steaming, like the potatoes in our potato and broccoli curry.
+If you prefer to cook without added fat but want a time-saving option, a microwavable food steamer is a sound compromise—no oil is needed, and food is ready within minutes.
+These are an ideal way to save time when only one aspect of your dish needs quick steaming, like the potatoes in our potato and broccoli curry.

 This steamer by Progressive International is called “mini” for a reason.
 It is designed for single-serving portion sizes with a capacity that holds approximately 2 cups of food.
 When not in use for steaming, the nonstick basket doubles as a colander for straining noodles or rinsing fruit.